 - loss of sense of smell or taste

 In addition to the above, you may also get high temperature (fever), feel generally unwell and tired, get bad breath, toothache or a cough, or have a feeling of pressure or fullness in your ears.

 Your doctor can usually diagnose acute sinusitis from the symptoms you describe.
 They may also check to see if you have a temperature or if you have tenderness around your sinuses.
 They may also examine your nose, as often the lining of your nose swells up when you have acute sinusitis.

-Occasionally, they may also ask you to do a CT scan if the diagnosis is not clear.
+Occasionally, they may also ask you to have a CT scan if the diagnosis is not clear.

 The following self-care treatments and medications can help relieve your pain and discomfort.
 Sinus infections are usually caused by a viral infection, so antibiotics are not usually effective.
 However, there are certain situations when you may be prescribed antibiotics.